 Utilization of Resources

-The Kikkoman group addresses a reduction in food loss and a lineup of environmentally-friendly products to effectively utilize precious resources.
-As measures against food loss, we pursue a reduction in wastes generated in the processes of production and distribution.
+The Kikkoman Group addresses the reduction in food loss and the development of environmentally-friendly products to effectively utilize precious resources.

-Approaches in production departments (recycling of wastes and byproducts)
+Approaches in the production department (effective use of byproducts and waste)

-Through measures such as enhancing yield and improving producing processes, the Kikkoman group pursues a reduction in byproducts such as soy sauce cake, soy sauce oil, fruit pulp after juicing, okara (bean curd refuse), and processing residues and wastes such as sludge.
-We also pursue recycling and effective utilization of these.
+Through measures such as enhancing yield and improving on production processes, the Kikkoman Group is working to reduce, reuse, and make effective use of byproducts such as soy sauce cake, soy sauce oil, soybean powder, fruit pulp after juicing, okara (soy pulp), and processing wastes such as sludge.

-“Soy sauce cake” (soy sauce lee) is the byproduct remaining after pressing out raw soy sauce from moromi.
+“Soy sauce cake” is the byproduct remaining after pressing out raw soy sauce from moromi(fermented and aged mash made from soybeans, wheat, brine and soy sauce koji mold).

 Livestock feed made of soy sauce cake